seancorfield/dot-clojure/README.md

 These are installed via `clojure -Ttools install ...` and usable via `clojure -T` with the tool name.

+* `deps-new` -- the latest **work-in-progress** version of [deps-new](https://github.com/seancorfield/deps-new) to create new CLI/`deps.edn` projects: _[This uses a different (simpler!) templating system to `clj-new`, below, and therefore does not recognize Leiningen or Boot templates!]_
+  * `clojure -Tdeps-new app :name myname/myapp` -- creates a new `deps.edn`-based application project,
+  * `clojure -Tdeps-new lib :name myname/mylib` -- creates a new `deps.edn`-based library project,
+  * `clojure -A:somealias -Tdeps-new create :template some/thing :name myname/myapp` -- locates a template for `some/thing` on the classpath, based on `:somealias`, and uses it to create a new `deps.edn`-based project.
+* `depstar` -- the latest stable release of [depstar](https://github.com/seancorfield/depstar) to build JAR files:
+  * `clojure -Tdepstar jar :jar MyLib.jar` -- build a (thin) library JAR from the current project,
+  * `clojure -Tdepstar uberjar :jar MyProject.jar` -- build an (uber) application JAR from the current project.
 * `new` -- the latest stable release of [clj-new](https://github.com/seancorfield/clj-new) to create new projects from (Leiningen and other) templates:
   * `clojure -Tnew app :name myname/myapp` -- creates a new `deps.edn`-based application project,
   * `clojure -Tnew lib :name myname/mylib` -- creates a new `deps.edn`-based library project,
   * `clojure -Tnew template :name myname/mytemplate` -- creates a new `deps.edn`-based template project,
   * `clojure -Tnew create :template something :name myname/myapp` -- locates a template for `something` and uses it to create a new project (which might be `deps.edn`-based or `lein`-based, depending on the template).
-* `depstar` -- the latest stable release of [depstar](https://github.com/seancorfield/depstar) to build JAR files:
-  * `clojure -Tdepstar jar :jar MyLib.jar` -- build a (thin) library JAR from the current project,
-  * `clojure -Tdepstar uberjar :jar MyProject.jar` -- build an (uber) application JAR from the current project.

 More tools will be added to this section over time (as more tools add `:tools/usage` to their `deps.edn` files).